 Set current IOP at 0.5 (0.1) ampere RMS.
-Apply current to the relay.
-The oscilloscope trace at pin 2 should go to HIGH momentarily, after which it should return to LOW.
+Close the push-button test switch for approximately one second.
+When the push button test switch opens, the oscilloscope trace at pin 2 should go to HIGH momentarily, after which it should return to LOW.
 Increase IOP to 2.25 (0.45) amperes RMS and repeat the test 2.
-The oscilloscope trace should remain HIGH except when the current is removed.
+The oscilloscope trace should remain HIGH except when the push-button test switch is closed.